Friend (pilot boat): Construction and service

 Boston pilot-boat Friend was built in January 1847 by Daniel D. Kelley of the Daniel D. Kelley & Holmes East Boston shipyard.
 She was launched on May 5, 1847.
 Her dimensions were 60.9 ft. in length; 17.9 ft. breadth of beam; 7.4 ft. depth of hold; and 68-tons Tonnage.
 The Friend was one of the last of the low sided, straight sheared schooners built in the 1840s for Boston pilots.

-Captain John Sherman was on the Friend from 1847-1866.
+Captain John Sherman was on the Friend from 1847 to 1866.
 Captain William Abbott was a boat keeper on the Friend in 1858.
 The Friend was low sided, which made it easier to launch a yawl without hoisting it.

 Franklin B. Wellock was a Boston pilot for more than 55 years.
 In 1855, he began his career as a pilot on the pilot-boat Friend.

 James Lawrence Fowler was one of the owners of the Friend.
 She was sometimes hired for a pleasure cruises.
 She was used by Daniel Webster and his associates for outings down the Boston Harbor, where Webster made them fish chowder.

 One of the pilots who served on the Friend was Captain James M. Dolliver.
 On February 2, 1859, Dolliver and Patrick Henry Chandler launched a yawl from the Friend to rescue the captain of the British schooner Caroline that went ashore on the rocks near the Boston Light in heavy weather approaching Boston.
 They received a silver medal from the Massachusetts Humane Society for their brave efforts.

 Artist Alfred Waud did a marine pencil drawing of the Boston Pilot Boat Fleet in 1859, which appeared in the Ballou's Pictorial of 1859.
 The story in the Ballou's Pictorial said:

 The drawing lists the schooner-rigged boats with their number on the mainsail.
 They included the Phantom, No. 5; Syren, No. 1; William Starkey, No 6; the Coquette and the Friend, No. 7.

 On March 31, 1860, one of her pilots boarded the bark St. Jago, off Cape Cod coming from Matanzas for Portland.

 On January 15, 1861, Captain James M. Dolliver was on the Friend when he met up with the ship Flying Dragon, which was going from New Orleans to Boston.
 As Dolliver was hailing the ship, the foresail struck him throwing him into the water.
-He was resuced by a yawl that was lowered from the pilot boat.
+He was rescued by a yawl that was lowered from the pilot boat.

 The pilot boat Friend from Boston was reported as lost on the beach of Santa Rosa, Florida on November 20, 1868.